cfengine/documentation/reference/enterprise-api-ref/vcs-settings.markdown

 * **gitServer** *(string)*
     Git repository URL `Emp: https://github.com/cfengine/masterfiles.git`.
 Required parameter.
 * **gitRefspec** *(string)*
-    The git refspec to checkout.
+    The Git refspec to checkout.
 It can be a branch name, a tag name, a commit hash or a partial hash.
 Required parameter.
 * **gitUsername** *(string)*
     Git username for authentication, not needed for public repositories.
 * **gitPassword** *(string)*